 When you apply to become a foster carer, you will go through a series of steps and phases as part of the overall fostering process.
 One of these steps is an initial home visit, which is an essential part of the fostering assessment process.
 This guide looks to explain exactly what foster care home visits entail, and how you can prepare for this initial visit.

 The initial home visit for potential foster carers has an informal and casual feel and will typically last around 1 – 2 hours – depending on how much detail is required from the visit, and whether this visit is face-to-face or virtual.
-The main aim of this meeting is to understand the suitability of the foster carers, and whether or not your application can proceed.
+The main aim of this meeting is to understand if you meet the requirements to become a foster carer, and whether or not your application can proceed.
 The indoor and outdoor spaces of your home will also be assessed to determine how a child could benefit from living in your environment.
-It’s also really important for you to get to know us as much as you can – this is an opportunity to ask questions about fostering and about our agency.
-It’s a two way conversation!
+We understand that every family is completely unique, which is why we want to get to know you.
+It’s also really important for you to get to know us as much as you can – this is an opportunity to ask questions about fostering and our agency.
+It’s a two-way conversation!

 During the home visit, we’ll cover a range of conversation topics and ask questions to understand more about you and your family.
 Some of the topics we would typically cover include: